 As you know, climbing up a ladder and walking around on a roof is inherently risky.
 If that roof is damaged or compromised, as is typically the case when assessing insurance claims, that risk is even higher.

-The latest data from the Bureau of Labor Statistics shows that climbing roofs is now one of the most dangerous occupational activities in the United States.
-In 2020, 108 contractors died after falling from a roof—accounting for nearly 10% of all fatal workplace falls.
+Data from the Bureau of Labor Statistics shows that climbing roofs is one of the most dangerous occupational activities in the United States, with roof falls accounting for nearly 10% of all fatal workplace falls.

 2. The consistency of claims decisions depends on the inspector

 When inspecting a roof by hand, the accuracy of the results is only as good as the person holding the tape measure.
 And even if that person is an experienced roofing contractor, human error is unavoidable.

 However, with the right technology, you get reliably accurate property damage intelligence.
 EagleView Assess, for instance, provides a more automated solution to help you make high-confidence roof damage assessments and claims decisions and to do so in a repeatable process at scale over time.
 In a rapidly changing property insurance space, Assess is a digital solution that can significantly enhance your claims operations.